Introduction

 Sensor versus Vehicle Motor Control Unit without sensors

 BLDC motors achieve absolute position sensing by detecting the rotor position with specific position sensors.
 Consequently, costs increase and the number of cables increases.
-By using the motor’s back-emf (electromotive force) to estimate the rotor position, sensor-free BLDC control does away with the requirement for position sensors.
-For low-cost variable speed applications like fans and pumps, sensor-less control is crucial.
+Sensor-free BLDC control estimates rotor position using back-EMF, eliminating position sensors.
+For low-cost variable-speed applications like fans and pumps, sensor-less control is crucial.
 Sensor-less control is also necessary for compressors that use BLDC motors, including those in refrigerators and air conditioners.

 Position sensors are available in three main types: